Click here to view the top 3 recipe searches from last month.

 2. Make the brine by combining the first 5 ingredients.
 Place the chicken in a plastic bag, add the marinade, and place in the refrigerator for at least 2 hours, but 24 hours is OK.
 Leaving the chicken in the brine overnight will give the chicken enough time to absorb the flavor of the Maple Syrup.

 3. Mix the flour and seasonings together in a large flat pan like a jelly roll pan (I use a half chafer pan 'cause of the high sides.
 Take the chicken out of the bag with tongs, lay in the flour mixture then turn over.
-Take 3 legs and 3 thighs out to coat with this flour mixture.
 Rub the flour into the chicken with your hands, don't shake off the excess and place in a pan to get ready for frying.

 5. Leave the chicken alone for 7 - 10 minutes.
 When you start to see some blood being forced out of the chicken (this means that the chicken is cooking), carefully turn them over.
 Leave another 5 - 7 minutes.
 The second side should be well colored.